ByJoker8625/JFQLConnector/README.md

 With the [JFQLConnector](https://joker-games.org/documentation/connector/download) you can connect to the MyJFQL DMBS.
 There is support for JavaScript, Python and Java.
-You can, however, write a connector yourself in another language such as C #.
+You can, however, write a connector yourself in another language such as C#.
 The language only needs JSON support and an HTTP client.

+The example program listed here would log into a database which is located on port *2291* local on the server or computer.
+There it logs on with the user data *root* and *pw*.
+Then a table with the name *Users* is created there.
+All values are then read out from this and printed on the console.

 ### Java